Last update: 29/09/2022

 With fraud on the rise (especially online), protecting your bank info is more important than ever.
 Fraudulent schemes can be done via email, SMS and even by telephone.
 This article explains how phone scams work and how to recognize them.

-Let's imagine, for a moment, that you receive the following phone call: someone, who refers to themselves as an employee of the bank in which you hold an account, tells you that your credit card has been unexpectedly blocked and that, in order to unblock it, you must urgently confirm your card details.
-They ask for the expiry date and the card verification code (CVC), information that your bank would never ask for.
+Let's imagine for a moment that you receive a phone call from someone who claims to be an employee of your bank and tells you your credit card has been unexpectedly deactivated and you must urgently confirm your card details to reactivate it.
+They ask for your card's expiry date and the card verification code (CVC), information that your bank would never ask for.

-These types of calls, known as ‘vishing’, are more common than we think, so we must be prepared to identify them and prevent a third party from obtaining our bank details.
+These types of calls are known as "vishing".
+They're more common than we think, and we must be prepared to recognize them so a third party won't get hold of our bank info.